Are you passionate about child care and worklife issues surrounding families?

 Membership Application Information

-Recruitment for new members is conducted during the spring and summer months.
+Recruitment for new members is typically conducted during the spring and summer months.
 Membership orientation is conducted during the September Board meeting of each year.
-If you are interested in serving on the NIH Child Care Board, you may self-nominate by completing the On-line Membership Application.
+If you are interested in serving on the NIH Child Care Board, you may self-nominate by completing the on-line Membership Application.

-If you are unable to open the link above and would like to have a membership application mailed/faxed to you, please contact the NIH Child and Family Programs Team at (301) 402-8180.
+If you are unable to open the link above and would like to have a membership application emailed to you, please contact the NIH Child and Family Programs Team at (301) 827-3250.

 The NIH Child and Family Programs Manager will forward all nominations to the Board's voting members for review and consideration.
 The Board shall provide in writing its recommendations to the Division of Amenities and Transportation Services (DATS) Director.